-As a result of the increase in fuel prices since the beginning of the year (prompt NYMEX ULSD futures settled yesterday at 1.4163 after trading as low as $0.87 in mid-January), we’ve been fielding numerous inquiries from companies who are interested in developing a fuel hedging program for the first time in their company’s history.
+Given the signiicant volatility in fuel prices in recent weeks, we’ve been fielding numerous inquiries from companies who are interested in developing a fuel hedging program for the first time in their company’s history.
 If you lack the knowledge to consider yourself a fuel hedging expert, this post along with several more that we'll be publishing shortly, will help you better obtain a better understanding of most common fuel hedging strategies available to commercial and industrial fuel consumers.

 For starters, what is a futures contract?
 A futures contract is simply a standardized contract, between two parties to buy or sell a specific quantity and quality of a commodity for a price agreed upon at the time the transaction takes place, with delivery and payment occurring at a specified future date.
 The contracts are negotiated on a futures exchange, such as CME/NYMEX or ICE, which acts as a neutral intermediary between the buyer and seller.
 The party agreeing to buy the futures contract, the "buyer", is said to be "long" the futures while the party agreeing to sell the futures contract, the "seller" of the contract, is said to be "short" the futures.